Marking Guerrillas

 The Marking Guerrillas were a Filipino guerrilla army that took part in the anti-Japanese resistance during the Japanese occupation of the Philippines in World War II.
-Headed by Colonel Marcos V. "Marking" Agustin and Valeria "Yay" Panlilio, the army is most well known for its role in the battle to capture the Ipo Dam from the Japanese.
+Headed by Colonel Marcos V. "Marking" Agustin and Valeria "Yay" Panlilio, the army is most well known for carrying out the capture of former Philippine president Emilio Aguinaldo during his collaboration with Japan, as well as the unit's role in the battle to capture the Ipo Dam from the Japanese.

 History

+Formation under FAIT

 The force was first organized in early 1942 by Colonel Marcos Villa "Marking" Agustin of the Philippine Scouts.
 In July of that year, Agustin was joined by journalist and intelligence agent Valeria "Yay" Panlilio, beginning a close relationship between the two.
 The Marking Guerrillas initially consisted of 150 men, and was part of a larger guerilla army known as the Fil-American Irregular Troops (FAIT), which was organized under U.S. Army Lieutenant Colonel Hugh Straughn.
-In contrast to other Filipino guerrilla units such as the Hunters ROTC, the Marking Guerrillas consisted primarily of older soldiers and civilians from the lower classes of Filipino society.
+In contrast to other Filipino guerrilla units on Luzon, such as the Hunters ROTC and the USAFIP-NL, the Marking Guerrillas consisted primarily of older soldiers and civilians from the lower classes of Filipino society.
 Agustin claimed that his force consisted of 200,000 men and women; a recognition program by the U.S. Army commissioned after the war determined Marking's Guerrillas to have consisted of roughly 12,200 members by 1945.
 Between August 1942 and April 1943, the Marking Guerrillas were involved in a series of skirmishes with Japanese patrols on a 4 mi (6.4 km) by 2 mi (3.2 km) peninsula on the banks of Laguna de Bay, the largest lake in the Philippines.

+Independent resistance and rivalry with Hunters ROTC

 Following Straughn's capture and subsequent execution by the Japanese in August 1943, the Marking Guerrillas became an independent force, operating primarily in the Sierra Madre mountains of Luzon 50 km southeast of Manila.
 During this time, the guerrillas printed their own banknotes to fund the anti-Japanese resistance and be used as currency for local Filipino communities that they had freed from Japanese control.